 You may find great berries growing wild near you, but if you don’t and you’re eager to have fresh elderberries at your disposal, I strongly recommend adding some to your edible landscape.
 The more readily available types known for better flavor include York and Bob Gordon, but there are many options available online worth checking out.
-You can find more details about the different varieties as well as growing tips from the top producers of elderberries in the country in my book.
+Here are more details about the best elderberry varieties recommended by experts and detailed instructions on growing elderberries in your garden.

 Here are sources for cuttings if you’re interested in planting your own:

 USES FOR ELDERBERRY: HOW TO USE FRESH ELDERBERRIES

 Elderberries are so easy to pick, you now likely have a giant bucket of them and are thinking, “Yikes!
 What do I do with all these??”